asmalex/Quaternion_to_Euler/README.md

 •	Roll 90, 180,270,360 degrees |	90 – pitch, roll goes to 90, 180, 270, 360
 •	Roll +90 degrees “bank left”
 •	Yaw 90, 180, 270, 360 degrees	| Pitch goes to 90, 180, 270, 360, 90 – roll, 0-yaw

+## Installation
+•	Place contents into your project's \assets\scripts\ folder.
+•	That's it!
+•	To run a unit test open Unity and from the menu select Window - > General -> Test Runner
+•	You should see the unit tests in the test runner under "EditMode".
+You can run a unit test by double-clicking it

+Note: this was tested on Unity 2019.2.18f1.
+It'll likely work on other version of Unity but I haven't checked.